irinaverse/RobotFeelings/README.md

-## Art is a prediction function
+## Art is a prediction function.
 Artists live somehow in the future.
 Extraordinary stuff in "Robot feelings" and (my feelings) after 2 job interviews in tech companies:

 - the word $robot$ is a newcomer to the English language
 - origin word is in Slavic language, $robota$